 India Has Extraordinary Historical And Cultural Sites To Visit

 We had some amazing experiences in India.
-A highlight for me was a trip to Amritsar where we toured the Golden Temple.
+A highlight for me was a trip to Amritsar where we toured the Golden Temple ( Exploring The Golden Temple in Amritsar India and Amritsar Sighting in India: Things You NEED To Know).
 We watched hundreds of volunteers in enormous facilities preparing and cooking meals to feed between 50,000 – 75,000 people a day for free.
 It was extraordinary.

 We spent an evening at the India/Pakistan border.
 I never thought that I would witness thousands of people, on both sides of the India/Pakistan border, screaming, dancing, and celebrating the lowering of their flags.
 The atmosphere was crazy.
 I felt like I had been dropped into the Coliseum during Roman times and I was about to witness chariot races or some other gladiator ritual.

 The Taj Mahal was magical and as beautiful as photos always suggest.
 In Agra, the Agra Fort was remarkable and it was fascinating to learn about its history.
 In Delhi, I loved exploring the ruins of Qutab Minar and Humayun’s Tomb.